Alex-Markham/medil/docs/tutorial.rst

 Quick start
 -----------

-The simplest way to get started is to generate a synthetic dataset and fit a model to it:
+A simple way to get started is to generate a synthetic dataset and fit a model to it:

 .. code-block:: python